Store-Bought Picture Frames VS. Online Custom Picture Frames

 This isn’t too much more than what you’d pay in some “big box” stores, although cost can certainly fluctuate depending on many factors.

 It’s also hard to compare custom-made frames to store-bought frames in terms of cost as it’s not exactly apples to apples from a material standpoint.
-Cheap frames are typically just that — cheaper in a monetary sense, but also cheaper in quality.
+Cheap picture frames are typically just that — cheaper in a monetary sense, but also cheaper in quality.
 (This is definitely a consideration when looking to preserve special memories long-term.)

 There is no denying you can probably find a good deal on stock, standard-sized frames, but what is the true cost over time?